MISSION & VISION

 - Connecting local businesses to resources and information.

 We believe in open dialogue, seeking community feedback, asking questions and giving honest answers.

 We believe in reflection, continuous learning and being creative to improve all aspects of our work.

 We value our team

-We invest in our staff and their professional development.
+We invest in our staff, board members, and volunteers and their professional development.

 We work hard & we laugh hard

 We are confident in our work, love what we do and have fun making each other laugh.

 We are resilient leaders